-There is a lot of murkiness around cloud solutions and data centres because the distinctions aren’t always made clear - Paessler has provided it here in black & white.
+There is a lot of murkiness around cloud solutions and data centers because the distinctions aren't always made clear - Paessler has provided it here in black - white.

-The main difference between a data centre and the cloud is that in-house IT departments are usually responsible for the hardware and networking when running a data centre; with the cloud, you pay another company to do that for you.
-That doesn’t mean the responsibility of those cloud services is outsourced though.
+The main difference between a data center and the cloud is that in-house IT departments are usually responsible for the hardware and networking when running a data center; with the cloud, you pay another company to do that for you.
+That doesn't mean the responsibility of those cloud services is outsourced though.
 The in-house IT team still has to monitor system availability and meet their SLAs.